intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 ...
 ```

-This pipeline will keep on running and output in results directory pipeline0.log and r0.jsonl will keep on growing until you stop the containers.
-you can call ./stop_all_docker_containers.sh to stop all running containers.
+The results/ directory is volume mounted to the pipeline container, the log files inside the results/ directory will keep on growing as the pipeline is still running, you can call ./stop_all_docker_containers.sh to stop the pipeline and all running containers.

 ---
 ## Next